UoMResearchIT/UoM_AQ_Data_Tools/README.md

  - create -n webscraper selenium

-The script has been developed on OSX 10.14.6, using chrome 80.0.x and selenium 3.141.0 It was developed in January 2020 - if changes are made to the DEFRA AURN website after this then the script may need modifying.
+The script has been developed on OSX 10.14.6, using chrome 80.0.x and selenium 3.141.0 It was developed in February 2020 - if changes are made to the DEFRA AURN website after this then the script may need modifying.

 To use the script: